hu-berlin-cms/ansible-seafile/README.md

 Some possibly interesting features:
 * SSL-decryption at loadbalancer (haproxy); enables load distribution based on traffic/uri (Sync, Web, WebDAV)
 * deploys own mariadb server or can use external server
+* supports nginx and Apache (both with SSL)

 Currently planned features:
-* Switching to Apache with Shibboleth support
+* Shibboleth support using Apache
 * Support running seafile as arbitrary user

 # Prerequisites